alexhsamuel/supdoc/README.md

 ```

 The reference is always relative to the top of the docsrc.
 The reference path
-is is `"modules"`, followed by the fully qualified module name, followed by
+is `"modules"`, followed by the fully qualified module name, followed by
 components of the path within the module.

 A ref can be used anywhere in place of an objdoc.